sr3dna/androme/README.md

 Constraint chain is available as a setting since flexbox does not always support exact placement for views that are not in the typical grid format.
 The same can be said for disabling GridLayout in favor of LinearLayout when the generated UI is not accurate.
 ConstraintLayout and RelativeLayout should render the same UI although ConstraintLayout is preferred for most scenarios.
 To use Constraint circle for placement you have to disable "useConstraintGuideline".

 Most layout issues are probably due to layout_width and layout_height not being set correctly.
 Changing wrap_content to match_parent and vice versa or setting the actual width and height will fix most problems.
 HTML has a very flexible layout system built for very wide screens which makes it difficult sometimes to convert them for mobile devices.
-Most people prefer not to use tables in HTML although for mobile devices it will generate a very efficient GridLayout with androme and probably will perform faster than ConstraintLayout.
+Using HTML tables is recommended for most applications as it will generate a very efficient GridLayout.
+Performance is probably faster than ConstraintLayout and also more accurate.

 <img src="demos/android/form.png" alt="form" />

+### standard

 Flexbox layouts using Constraint chains are mostly supported within the limitations of the Android API.
-There is support for most of the common floating techniques.
+There is also support for most of the common floating techniques.

-### standard

 <img src="demos/android/flexbox.png" alt="flexbox: horizontal" />